Budapestby VisitCity Guides

 • Merre van a rámpa?
 (Where is the ramp?)

-Several resources can help plan an accessible trip to Budapest:
+Several resources can help you plan an accessible trip to Budapest:

-• Budapestinfo (www.budapestinfo.hu): The official tourism portal features dedicated sections on accessible travel.
+• Budapestinfo (www.budapestinfo.hu): The official tourism website has sections just about accessible travel.

-• Tourinform Offices: Hungary's official tourism information offices provide maps, brochures, and general tourist assistance.
-Branches are located in the city center (2, Sütő utca), Buda Castle (Szentháromság tér), and at Liszt Ferenc International Airport.
+• Tourinform Offices: Hungary's official tourism info offices have maps, brochures, and general tourist help.
+You can find them in the city center (2, Sütő utca), Buda Castle (Szentháromság tér), and at Liszt Ferenc International Airport.

-• Access4you (access4you.io and mobile app): Provides detailed, audited accessibility information for buildings and sites in Budapest.
+• Access4you (access4you.io and mobile app): Gives detailed, checked accessibility info for buildings and sites in Budapest.

-• BKK.hu (Budapest Transport Centre): The definitive source for public transport accessibility information, timetables, and service updates.
+• BKK.hu (Budapest Transport Centre): The best source for public transport accessibility info, timetables, and service updates.

 White tourism office sign with blue text mounted on a beige building wall